SoonerRobotics/SCR-Resources/linux/TROUBLESHOOT.md

 ## Errors while freeing space for Linux
 * Ensure you have enough space to free on your computer.
-* Freed space doesn't need to be formatted or used to create a new volume
+* Leave the shrunk volume as unformatted

 ## Ubuntu won't launch on startup
-* Make sure the USB is to be booted in BIOS
+* Plug in the USB drive before restarting
-* Make sure the USB is created correctly
+* Check the boot order in BIOS

 ## Ubuntu's "Installation Type" is empty
 * Go to cmd